+The database page appears.

-Security Policies page appears.
+4. Under the Administration menu, select Security, Oracle Label Security.
+The Label Security Policies page appears.

-- 2. To navigate to your database, select Databases from the Targets menu. - Click the database name in the list that appears.The database page appears. - 4.
-Under the Administration menu, select Security, Oracle Label Security.
-The Label - You may be required to log in to the database with appropriate credentials.
-You can use the LBACSYS account credentials. - Click Create to start creating a new label security policy.
-The Create Label Security Policy page appears. - Define the policy's name, label column, and the default policy enforcement options. - Name: Enter a name for the policy, for example, ACCESS LOCATIONS. - Label Column: (Optional) Enter a name for the label column, for example, OLS\COLUMN.
+You may be required to log in to the database with appropriate credentials.
+You can use the LBACSYS account credentials.

+- 5. Click Create to start creating a new label security policy.
+The Create Label Security Policy page appears. - 6.
+Define the policy's name, label column, and the default policy enforcement options. - Name: Enter a name for the policy, for example, ACCESS\LOCATIONS. - Label Column: (Optional) Enter a name for the label column, for example, OLS\COLUMN.
 If you create an OLS policy without specifying the column name, the column name is auto-generated as Pol\name\COL.Later on, when you apply the policy to a table, the label column is added to that table.
-By default, the data type of the policy label column is NUMBER(10).
-You can also specify an existing table column of the NUMBER(10) data type as the label column. - Hide Label Column: Select to hide the column.
+By default, the data type of the policy label column is NUMBER (10).
+You can also specify an existing table column of the NUMBER (10) data type as the label column. - Hide Label Column: Select to hide the column.
 When you first create the policy, you may want to disable Hide Label Column during the development phase of the policy.
 When the policy is satisfactory and ready for use by users, hide the column so that it is transparent to applications. - Enabled: Toggle to enable or disable the policy. - Default Policy Enforcement Options: The default policy enforcement options are used when the policy is applied.
 Ensure that these meet the needs of the application to which you are applying the policy.